 Published on July 2nd, 2020 by Bob Ciura

-In times of economic uncertainty, high-quality dividend growth stocks become even more valuable.
-This is why we continue to favor the Dividend Aristocrats, a group of 65 stocks in the S&P 500 Index with 25+ consecutive years of dividend increases.
+Kimberly-Clark’s long dividend history makes it one of the Dividend Aristocrats, a group of 65 stocks in the S&P 500 Index with 25+ consecutive years of dividend increases.

 You can see the entire list of Dividend Aristocrats (along with important financial metrics like price-to-earnings ratios and dividend yields) by clicking on the link below:

 Keep reading this article to learn more about Kimberly-Clark’s 5 billion-dollar brands.